 Do Maine Coons Have Oily Fur?

+Maine Coons are longhaired, intelligent cats that are famous for their enormous size and wide range of colorings.
 They have a thick, double-coat, which helps insulate them against cold weather.

-They are famous for the ruff or mane around their neck which makes them look like mini lions!
+Their fur changes in length across their body and they are famous for the ruff or mane around their neck making them look like mini lions!
+They also have long fur on their paws, belly, and hind legs.

+They have thick fur in the winter, but their summer coat is much lighter due to shedding.
 These cats shed seasonally, typically in the fall and spring, so their coat can protect them from extreme temperatures.

 Maine Coon Oily Coat